How To Use This Guide

 The resource section of this guide lists books, organizations, and hotlines that can help answer questions and provide more information.
 These resources can provide a tremendously valuable source of support in designing school-based programs, talking with your family about sexuality, or starting a peer education program in your community; or they can help you answer health questions of your own.

-"If we don't give kids the words, the vocabulary,
+"If we don't give kids the words, the vocabulary, the information -

 Sex and Other Matters of Life and Death chronicles a year in the life of STAR Theatre, a teenage theater company that performs for adolescents, with the goal of raising awareness about the risks young people face in the age of AIDS.
 The documentary combines intimate profiles of the young actors with scenes from their performances.
 As the film progresses, the audience discovers that the performers are struggling with the same problems that they are addressing on stage.